Marcelchia/Java__Assessment/README.md

 Q)What did you like about this project?

 A good test overall.
-It felt more like a learning experience than an assessment as I have gained a better understanding for OOP and Java in general.
-This project is feasible and allows me to see the application to real working world coding.
+It felt more like a learning experience than an assessment as I have gained a better understanding for OOP and Java in general and allows me to see the application in the working world.

 Q)What did you struggle with in this project?